Mark Meshulam is an expert witness and consultant for brick leaks and masonry leaks.

 All these commonly used (or sung) phrases refer to the brick wall as the standard of unyielding permanence, through which nothing can pass.
-Yet when water leaks are concerned, it soon becomes obvious that water never heard those phrases or sat around listening to Pink Floyd.
+Yet when water leaks at brick walls are concerned, it soon becomes obvious that water never heard those phrases or sat around listening to Pink Floyd.
 Like love, water always finds its way.

 The unfortunate fact is that brick walls leak, concrete block walls leak, mortar joints leak, flashings leak, and we sometimes have forgotten fundamentals of masonry design, making it that much harder to control those leaks.